Arithmetic of the moduli of semistable elliptic surfaces: Moduli stack of stable elliptic fibrations over

-In this section, we formulate the moduli stack $\Lc_{1, 12n}$ of stable elliptic fibrations over $\Pb^{1}$ as the Deligne--Mumford algebraic mapping stack of regular morphisms $\mathrm{Hom}_n(\Pb^{1}, \Me)$ and establish the bijection between the isomorphism classes of semistable elliptic surfaces and that of stable elliptic fibrations over $\Pb^1$.
+In this section, we formulate the moduli stack $\Lc_{1, 12n}$ of stable elliptic fibrations over $\Pb^{1}$ as the Deligne--Mumford stack of morphisms $\mathrm{Hom}_n(\Pb^{1}, \Me)$ and establish the equivalence between the category of semistable elliptic surfaces and that of stable elliptic fibrations over $\Pb^1$.

 Let us first recall that a pair $(E,p)$ is a stable elliptic curve if $E$ is a nodal projective curve of arithmetic genus 1 and $p \in E$ is a smooth point.
-Then, it is well--known that $\Me$ is a proper Deligne-Mumford stack of stable elliptic curves with a coarse moduli space $\CMe \cong \Pb^1$.
-This $\Pb^1$ parametrizes the $j$--invariants of elliptic curves.
-When the characteristic of the field $K$ is not equal to 2 or 3, \cite{Hassett} shows that $(\Me)_K \cong [ (\Spec~K[a_4,a_6]-(0,0)) / \Gb_m ] =: \Pc_K(4,6)$ by using the Weierstrass equations.
-Note that this is no longer true if characteristic of $K$ is 2 or 3, as the Weierstrass equations are more complicated.
+Then, it is well--known by \cite{Knudsen} that $\Me$ is a proper Deligne--Mumford stack of stable elliptic curves with a coarse moduli space $\CMe \cong \Pb^1$ parameterizing the $j$--invariants of elliptic curves.
+Denote $[\infty] \in \Me$ to be the unique point of $\Me\setminus \mathcal{M}_{1,1}$.
+Notice that $\Me$ comes equipped with a universal family $p: \Cg_{1,1} \rightarrow \Me$.
+We consider the following definition for a more concrete description of $\Me$ :